8 Different Types of Gym

 2. CrossFit

-CrossFit is one of the different types of Gym.
-In our sector, CrossFit has a terrible reputation, and there are reasons for this, as well as a lot of good that CrossFit has accomplished.
+CrossFit is one of the different types of Gyms.
+CrossFit has a terrible reputation in our sector, and there are reasons for this.
+CrossFit has also accomplished a lot of good things.

 We’re here to discuss and compare gyms, not to put someone down, albeit this is my view as a certified fitness professional.
 In addition, Rowling machines,

 Airdyne bikes and sleds will be available in CrossFit facilities.
-They’ll also have plenty of barbells, plates, and “rigs,” which are essentially squat racks with pull-up bars attached (a very versatile piece of equipment).
+They’ll also have plenty of barbells, plates, and “rigs,” essentially squat racks with pull-up bars attached (a very versatile piece of equipment).

-Additionally, this is a ‘class membership only’ Gym, which means that access memberships are not available unless there is a specific circumstance or the owner decides to add them.
+Additionally, this is a ‘class membership only’ Gym, meaning access memberships are unavailable unless there is a specific circumstance or the owner decides to add them.

 You’re getting coaching if you’re working out there.